Accessibility Projects Grants Applications Are Now Open!

 • Accessible community participation.

-The deadline to submit applications is September 12th, 2025, at 12pm Pacific Time.
-Successful applicants will receive funding in December 2025 in order to implement their project in January 2026.
+The deadline to submit applications is Friday September 11th, 2026, at 12pm Pacific Time.
+Successful applicants will receive funding in December 2026 in order to implement their project in January 2027.

-Online information sessions will occur on Thursday August 21st at 1:00pm-2:00pm and Wednesday September 3rd at 11:30am-12:30pm.
+Online information sessions will occur on Thursday August 20th at 1:00pm-2:00pm and Wednesday September 2nd at 11:30am-12:30pm.
 At these sessions, potential applicants will be invited to learn about the application process and ask questions.
 Live captioning will be available.
 With two weeks advanced notice, ASL interpretation can be booked on request and other accessibility requests will be accommodated whenever possible.

 If you have any questions, please contact the Accessibility Projects Grants Coordinator at ap@dabc.ca

-Download the press release here.
+Download a copy of our press release here.

-Accessibility Project Grants 2025/2026 – Coming Soon!
+Accessibility Project Grants 2026/2027 – Coming Soon!

-As part of the Province’s goal to improve accessibility for people with disabilities in BC, Disability Alliance BC was selected by the Ministry of Social Development and Poverty Reduction (MSDPR) to distribute funding to community-based “Accessibility Projects” beginning in 2018.
-Since then, over 95 projects have been funded throughout BC.
+As part of the Province’s goal to improve accessibility for people with disabilities in BC, Disability Alliance BC (DABC) was selected by the Ministry of Social Development and Poverty Reduction (MSDPR) to distribute funding to community-based “Accessibility Projects” beginning in 2018.
+Since then, over 100 projects have been funded throughout BC.

 These grants are for projects focusing on one of the following objectives to increase accessibility for people with disabilities: